nathanMcL/nathanMcL.github.io/ReadMe.md

 What I have started:<br>

-- Configure OpenAI Dashboard account setting further.
+- Configure the OpenAI Dashboard account settings further.
 (When I set up a GPT 3.5-turbo, I didn't have to do extra steps.)
 - Implement a Python script named: `tokenTracker.py`.

 `tokenTracker.py`: